Get 60% Off & Free Shipping While Stocks Last

 What To Do When Dog Keeps Shaking Their Head

-Try to consider what activities you did before you noticed your furball shaking his head.
-Maybe you took him for a swim, played on the beach or hay, or just came from a bath.
+Maybe you took them for a swim, played on the beach or hay, or just came from a bath.

 Here are the easy ear-cleaning steps by the American Kennel Club:

-Gather all your supplies: a gauze or cotton ball, a dog ear-cleaning solution, and a towel.
+1. Gather all your supplies: gauze or cotton balls, a dog ear-cleaning solution, and a towel.

 It would be best to do your ear-cleaning process over a furniture cover to avoid getting fur all over the place.

-Add a treat so your pooch has something to look forward to, they’ll be more obedient!
+Add a treat so your canine has something to look forward to and be more obedient.

-2. Fill your dog's ear canal with an ear-cleaning solution recommended by a veterinarian.
+2. Fill your dog's ear canal with ear drops recommended by a veterinarian.

 Gently massage the base of your pooch's ear for about 30 seconds.